vacp2p/rfc/content/docs/rfcs/71/README.md

 # Abstract
 This document specifies an Ethereum-based private messaging service.
-This proposal is built upon the model [https://rfc.vac.dev/spec/20/](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.
+This proposal is built upon this [model](https://rfc.vac.dev/spec/20/) and amends the limitations of the latter concerning forward privacy and authentication.

 # Background